Diet — everyone’s favorite topic!

 Before I begin here, let’s not pretend I have all the answers in this department, because I don’t.
 I’m only interested in trying to figure out what seems to work best for me and I don’t care one way or the other which side of any sort of dogmatic fence that might fall on.

 Look, sometimes I eat a strict ketogenic diet.
 Sometimes it’s just more low-carb.
-Other times it’d align more along the paleo or Whole30 distinctions.
-There was even a long stretch of time where I was primarily shooting for a vegan diet in a mistaken effort to lower my cholesterol.
+Other times it’d align more along the Paleo or Whole30 distinctions.
+There was even a long stretch of time where I was primarily shooting for a Vegan diet in a mistaken effort to lower my cholesterol.

 The point of all this is that my eating habits are all over the map.
 You might not even call them habits, because they can be so varied and straight-up bonkers at times.

-What they do present, however, are a series of patterns that I’ve picked up after really just trying to tune into how I feel based on what I eat.
+What they do present, however, are a series of patterns that I’ve picked up after really just trying to tune in to how I feel based on what I eat.

-I feel my best when I eat and drink:
+Somewhat invariably, I feel my best when I eat and drink:

-- Fruit, usually
+- Fruit, in-season and local

-- Fatty dairy
+- Fatty dairy (whole and/or raw)

 I feel not as good when I eat and drink: